Another Green World: Release and reception

-Another Green World was released in November 1975 and did not chart in either the United Kingdom or the United States.
-The album's critical reception was, however, for the most part very favourable.
+Released on Island Records 14 November 1975, Another Green World did not chart in either the United Kingdom or the United States.
+However, the album's contemporary critical reception was mostly very positive.
 Henry Edwards of High Fidelity wrote positively of the album, claiming it to be Eno's "most accessible to date".
 Tom Hull of The Village Voice felt that, although it "wouldn't be fair to say that Another Green World is Eno's best album", the album is definitely "his easiest to love".
 Charley Walters of Rolling Stone found it a "major triumph" that Eno's creative risks "so consistently pan out", and said that it is "indeed an important record—and also a brilliant one".
 Negative reviews of the album focused on the lack of the rock songs from Eno's previous albums.
 Jon Pareles, writing in Crawdaddy!, found its electronic excursions less challenging than Eno's previous progressive rock songs and remarked: "This ain't no Eno record.
 I don't care what the credits say.
 It doesn't even get on my nerves."
 Lester Bangs of The Village Voice was lulled by much of the music and said that "those little pools of sound on the outskirts of silence seemed to me the logical consequence of letting the processes and technology share your conceptual burden".
 Robert Christgau, who originally gave the album an "A−" in his review for The Village Voice, admitted that he resisted the album at first, but ultimately grew to "love every minute of this arty little collection of static (i.e., non-swinging) synthesizer pieces (with vocals, percussion, and guitar)".
-In Christgau's Record Guide: Rock Albums of the Seventies (1981), he said that the record's 13 pieces can be appreciated both individually and as a whole, while calling it "the aural equivalent of a park on the moon – oneness with nature under conditions of artificial gravity".
+In Christgau's Record Guide: Rock Albums of the Seventies (1981), he said that the record's fourteen pieces can be appreciated both individually and as a whole, calling the whole "the aural equivalent of a park on the moon – oneness with nature under conditions of artificial gravity".
 In 1977, Another Green World was voted the 11th best album of 1976 in The Village Voice's Pazz & Jop critics' poll.
-Christgau, the poll's creator, ranked it second on his own list for the poll.
+Christgau, the poll's creator, ranked it second on his own list.

-In 2004, Virgin Records began reissuing Eno's albums in remastered digipaks.
+In 2004, Virgin Records began issuing remasters of Eno's albums in digipaks.
 Modern reception of Another Green World has been more unanimously positive.
-Steve Huey of AllMusic called the album "a universally acknowledged masterpiece" and "the perfect introduction to his achievements even for those who find ambient music difficult to enjoy".
+Steve Huey of AllMusic called it "a universally acknowledged masterpiece" and "the perfect introduction to [Eno's] achievements even for those who find ambient music difficult to enjoy".
 Mike Powell of Pitchfork hailed it as Eno's definitive album, and Q magazine wrote that it was "breathtakingly ahead of its time".
 J. D. Considine, writing in The Rolling Stone Album Guide (2004), said that Eno used the recording studio for the album "as an instrument, molding directed improvisations, electronic effects, and old-fashioned songcraft into perfectly balanced aural ecosystems".
 In his review for Blender, Douglas Wolk said that the audio clarity of the remastered edition "makes it easier to pay attention to every [song's] subtle complexities".